 In addition, Mark is interested in exploring dynamic ways of thinking about understanding the origin, diversity, constraints, and evolution of biological form.
 This has led him to research key figures in the history and philosophy of the biological sciences (see Riegner, 2013).
 He also continues field research on the ecology of wading birds (see Clark, Fleishman and Riegner, 2015), as well as morphological studies of this group.
-Based on a literature review and recent (2017) field experience in the Brazilian Pantanal, he is also studying the "morphodynamic convergence" between people and parrots, and has identified some previously reported and some new parallels in behavior, development, phylogeny, and even morphology between the two groups.
+Based on a literature review and recent (2017) field experience in the Brazilian Pantanal, he is also studying the "morphodynamic convergence" between primates and parrots, and has identified some previously reported and some new parallels in behavior, development, phylogeny, and even morphology between the two groups.

-Courses Mark currently teaches at Prescott College:
+Courses Mark currently teaches, on a rotating basis, at Prescott College: